kylecorry31/Trail-Sense/app/src/main/res/raw/tides.md

 For the best accuracy, add all tides for each day you care about.
 Trail Sense will indicate if a tide was entered vs estimated when viewed on the tide chart.

 ## How to create a tide without an official table?
 Trail Sense can be used to estimate when the next tide will be at a given location if you do not have access to a tide table.
 This estimate may be inaccurate by a couple of hours, so it is always preferable to consult an officially published tide table when possible.
 If you know the tide is currently high or low, you can create a tide table with a single entry and Trail Sense will estimate when the tidal cycle.
+This should only be used for short term predictions, as it will get less accurate the further away from the reference tide.

 ## Where to find official tide tables?
 You can typically find a tide table by searching the Internet for tides in your location.
 A list of sources may be provided here in the future.